hanshoffman/crispy-fortnight/README.md

 # crispy-fortnight
 Custom, cross-platform Remote Access Terminal (RAT) coded in Python 2.7 built just for fun.
-The intent is to understand the "inner-workings" of RAT's and improve detection of malicious behavior - not to create anything new.
+The intent is to learn Python, understand the "inner-workings" of RAT's and improve detection of malicious behavior - not to create anything new.
 Features are added for purely educational learning, NOT for malicious activity!
 You are responsible for your own actions.

 ## How to run things
 Run crispyd.py(local) and implant.py(remote) at the root of the project.
 Use "tail -f crispy.log" to follow the log file on the server.